GTSL-UC/PY-C-DES/README.md

   Where 8st-des specifies which compressor inputs to use.
 PY-C-DES will find the .tci, .tcs, and igv if they are in the directory.

- If using Spyder, then specify the input file prefix with Run > configuration per file >  then select 'command line option and type '8st-des'
+ If using Spyder, then specify the input file prefix with Run > configuration per file >  then select 'command line option' and type '8st-des'
  Hitting the green run button runs the code.

 5. OUTPUTS OF PY-C-DES